 If no boat has passed Mark 1 within 15 minutes the race will be abandoned.
 Failure to meet the target time will not be grounds for redress.
 This changes RRS 62.1(a).

-Boats failing to finish within 15 minutes after the first boat sails the course and finishes will be scored one point more than the number of boats that finished the race successfully without a hearing.
-This changes RRS 35, A4 and A5
+Boats failing to finish within 15 minutes after the first boat sails the course and finishes, will be scored one point more than the number of boats that finished the race successfully, without a hearing.
+This changes RRS 35, A4 and A5 THIS WOULD NORMALLY BE DNF ?
+ONE NUMBER MORE THAN THE NUMBER OF ENTRANTS FOR THE SERIES

 In order to avoid delays, count back may be offered.
+THIS GIVES DIFFERENT SCORES i.e. LAST PLACE at the time

+In addition to the procedure for shortening the course in RRS Rule 32, the race committee may also award a finishing score to a boat that is still racing by displaying to her from a committee vessel (which may be in motion) Flag W with one sound signal.
+A boat so notified is no longer required to sail a course, shall stop racing and shall return to the starting area, or return ashore if there is no more racing.
+A finishing score under this SI will be the score she would have received had she sailed the course and finished within any time limit, without gaining or losing any place.
+The decision by the race committee to use this procedure or not to use it shall not be grounds for requesting redress.
+This changes RRS 28.1 & 60.1(b) [NP]

 13 PROTESTS AND REQUESTS FOR REDRESS

-13.1 A boat intending to protest shall inform the RCboat as soon as they finish the race.
-Protests forms are available and shall be submitted at the club within 30 minutes of the RC boat mooring.
+13.1 A boat intending to protest shall inform the Race Committee boat as soon as they finish the race.
+Protests forms are available and shall be submitted at the club within 30 minutes of the Race Committee flagship mooring.
 All protests and request for redress are heard openly in the order in which they were submitted.

 14 SCORING